FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 }
 ```

-Now we have our second instruction the `call` instruction which is used to call a function which
+Now we have our second instruction the `call` instruction which is used to call a function and
 requires the type that function will return first and then the function name and any arguments that
 might be required.
-For us the function is `@printf` which returns an `i32`, which we are ignoring.
+For us the function is `@printf` which returns an `i32` which we are ignoring.
 The arguments to `@printf` is at least 1 pointer, here we are using the global we declared `@hw`,
 notice we use the same type prefix we use for function declarations and definitions, `ptr @hw` but
 why does `@hw` have the type `ptr`, we declared it with the type `[14 x i8]`, this is because all
 global variables must be accessed as pointers.
 This may seem strange but the reason for this is that
 typically compilers emit all global/static/constant values as part of the binary's `.data` section
 so when we refer to the variable we are actually referring to the byte offset of the binary file.
+To
-To make this clear, let's compile our `a.ll` file into an object file using the following.
+make this clear, let's compile our `a.ll` file into an object file using the following.

 ```sh
 llc --filetype=obj ./a.ll
 ```

-This is telling the llvm ir compiler to read in `a.ll` and output an object file, which should result
+This is telling the llvm ir compiler to read in `a.ll` and output an object file, which should
-in a new file named `a.o` in the working directory.
-We can now use a tool like `objdump` to inspect the
+result in a new file named `a.o` in the working directory.
+We can now use a tool like `objdump` to
-contents of this binary.
-In our case we want to just read the `.data` section so we will pass
+inspect the contents of this binary.
+In our case we want to just read the `.data` section so we will
-the argument `-j .data` to only show the section we care about and the `-s` flag to make sure it
+pass the argument `-j .data` to only show the section we care about and the `-s` flag to make sure
-outputs the entire contents of that section.
+it outputs the entire contents of that section.

 ```sh
 objdump -s -j .data ./a.o